 We are a regenerative medicine company focused on developing autologous cell therapies that treat functional cellular deficits.
 The diseases currently being addressed are chronic tendinosis, skin aging, and androgenetic alopecia (pattern baldness).
 Each disease state is consistent with a deficit of a specific cell type which we believe is critical to normal function.
 All treatments under development are based on our innovative technology which utilizes cells isolated from a patient's own healthy hair follicles.
 These products are built on our proprietary manufacturing platforms and are covered by issued and filed patents as well as trade secrets.
-We are also developing a programmable cell injector device designed for dermal filer products, and a variety of other products injected through the skin.
+We are also developing a programmable cell injector device designed for dermal injections of cells, currently approved dermal filler products, and a variety of other products injected through the skin.